oktadev/okta-dac/README.md

 ```
 npm run serve
 ```
-The, open your browser to `http://localhost:8080` and login
+Then, open your browser to `http://localhost:8080` and login

 ---